 Malaria is caused primarily by 4 species of the protozoa Plasmodium: Plasmodium falciparum, Plasmodium vivax, Plasmodium malariae, and Plasmodium ovale.
 A fifth Plasmodium species, Plasmodium knowlesi, is a similar parasite that may be an important source of human infection in some regions of Southeast Asia.
 Differentiating Plasmodium falciparum and Plasmodium knowlesi from other species is important since both can cause life-threatening infections.
 In addition, Plasmodium falciparum is typically resistant to many commonly used antimalarial agents such as chloroquine.

-Microscopy of Giemsa-stained thick and thin blood films is the standard laboratory method for diagnosis and speciation of malaria parasites.
-Under optimal conditions, sensitivity of thick film microscopy is estimated to be 10 to 30 parasites per microliter of blood.
+Microscopy of Giemsa-stained thick and thin blood films is the standard laboratory method for diagnosis and differentiation of malaria parasites.
+Under optimal conditions, the sensitivity of the thick film microscopy is estimated to be 10 to 30 parasites per microliter of blood.
 However, microscopic diagnosis requires considerable expertise and may be insensitive or nonspecific when inadequate training and facilities are available.
-Furthermore, prolonged exposure to EDTA, transportation conditions, and prior use of antimalarial drugs may alter parasite morphology and negatively impact the ability to perform speciation by microscopy.
+Furthermore, prolonged exposure to EDTA, transportation conditions, and prior use of antimalarial drugs may alter parasite morphology and negatively impact the ability to perform species identification by microscopy.
 Finally, Babesia parasites have a similar appearance to Plasmodium falciparum ring forms (early trophozoites) on peripheral blood films, resulting in potential diagnostic confusion.

 A positive result indicates the presence of Plasmodium nucleic acid and melting curve analysis indicates the infecting species.